NVIDIA-AI-Blueprints/aiq-research-assistant/docs/security-testing.md

-# Security Testing Guide
+# Prompt Content Filtering Tests

-This guide covers how to test the security features of the AIRA (AI Research Assistant) application, specifically focusing on prompt injection protection.
+This guide covers basic testing of prompt content filtering in the AIRA (AI Research Assistant) application.

 ## Overview

-AIRA implements security measures to prevent prompt injection attacks, including:
+AIRA implements **pattern-based content filtering** for user prompts.
+This validates user input to detect and reject prompts containing suspicious text patterns that may indicate prompt injection attempts.

+### What This Does:
-- **Instruction Override Prevention** - Blocks attempts to override system instructions
+- **Instruction Override Detection** - Blocks prompts containing patterns like "ignore all instructions"
-- **System Prompt Injection Protection** - Prevents injection of system-level commands
+- **System Prompt Manipulation** - Blocks prompts with patterns like "system:", "<system>", "[SYSTEM]"
-- **Credential Extraction Prevention** - Blocks attempts to reveal API keys, secrets, or passwords
+- **Credential Extraction Patterns** - Blocks prompts asking to "reveal API key" or "show password"
-- **Command Execution Prevention** - Prevents attempts to execute system commands
+- **Command Execution Patterns** - Blocks text like "execute system command" or "run command"
-- **SQL Injection Protection** - Blocks SQL injection attempts
+- **SQL Keyword Patterns** - Blocks text containing "DROP TABLE", "UNION SELECT"
-- **XSS Attack Prevention** - Prevents cross-site scripting attacks
+- **Script Tag Patterns** - Blocks text containing "<script>" or "javascript:"
-- **Code Execution Prevention** - Blocks attempts to execute arbitrary code
+- **Code Evaluation Patterns** - Blocks text containing "eval(" or "exec("

+The content filtering only blocks certain text patterns in user prompts.
+Attackers can bypass text patterns with variations, encoding, or novel approaches.
+Always implement proper security controls at each layer of your application.

-## Automated Security Testing
+## Automated Pattern Filtering Tests

 ### Prerequisites